anairamzap/composer-bash-completion/README.md

 I've just did a cheap replacement in the grep filtering, to restrict packages to drupal modules.

+**NOTE:** I needed something quick to avoid the annoying:

+- 'what was it the machine name of this package?' 🤔
+- 'open browser'
+- 'search'
+- 'copy + paste module name in console'
+- And repeat all steps for each module :cry:

+So I realise this is a quick and dirty method to achieve that.
+Please, feel free to correct / amend / suggest a nicer way :)

 #### Requirements

 * composer